FollyMaddy/RetroBarcodeRun/README.md

 The barcode and runcommand are stored, as a CSV database, inside this script.

-The CSV lines are using hashtag as delimiter. (so the data can be added as a comment in the script and whit a hashtag we are flexible using many other charachters)
+The CSV lines are using hashtag as delimiter. (so the data can be added as a comment in the script and with a hashtag we are flexible using many other charachters)

 Data can simply be added inside this script.